LuckyHyena/DnD/tomb_of_annihilation/player_notes/coinage.md

 # Coins in Port Nyanzaru

-The government of Port Nyanzaru doesn't issue its own currency.
-Citizens use a motley mix of foreign coins, and will generally accept metal coins or bits brought back by adventurers from the ruins of ancient Faerûn civilizations.
+The merchant princes of Port Nyanzaru don't currently mint their own currency.
+Citizens use a motley mix of coins minted by older Chultan cities, foreign coins, [trade goods](https://5thsrd.org/adventuring/equipment/trade_goods/), and other small tokens of value.
+Port Nyanzaru merchants will generally accept metal coins or bits brought back by adventurers from the ruins of ancient civilizations in Chult or elsewhere in Faerûn.

 The [coins of most cultures](https://forgottenrealms.fandom.com/wiki/Currency) on Faerûn fall into one of five broad categories: